The medieval charm of Kruja

 Inside the castle, near the entrance door, we find the “Gjergj Kastrioti” Museum.

 All covered in marble, it was inaugurated in 1981 and is a journey through the history of the city of Kruja over the centuries.
-Still, in particular, it is a tribute to the history of Scanderbeg and its resistance against the Ottomans, a source of pride for all Albanians.
+In particular, it is a tribute to the history of Scanderbeg and its resistance against the Ottomans, a source of pride for all Albanians.
 In fact, at the entrance to the museum, you immediately come across an unusually high marble statue depicting the hero and his soldiers in war clothes.